bkf2020/liblock/README.md

 # privacy
 This extension DOES NOT collect ANY user data.
-This extension needs to "read your browsing history" because it when you start blocking, it scans your tabs and makes sure any tabs with blocked websites are blocked.
+This extension needs to "read your browsing history" because when you start blocking, it scans your tabs and makes sure any tabs with blocked websites are blocked.
 The extension prevents you from opening a website by using the declaractiveNetRequest ( https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/ ) API, but this API cannot block websites you have already opened!